peter88213/yw2html/README.md

 ## Development

-*yw2html* is organized as an Eclipse PyDev project.
+*yw2html* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
+It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script

 ```
 .
+├── PyWriter/
+│   └── src/
+│       └── pywriter/
 └── yw2html/
     ├── src/
     ├── test/